 Please note – For your safety & the safety of our employees the City of Roanoke Department of Economic Development will be operating by appointment only at this time.
 Please call us at 540-853-2715 or email firstname.lastname@example.org with details of how we can assist you & the appropriate Economic Development Specialist will contact you.

-Rebuild VA Grants – Applications open August 10.
+Rebuild VA Grants – Application process currently open.

-Governor Ralph Northam is launching a new grant program for small businesses and nonprofits.
-Rebuild VA will provide grants of up to 3 times the applicant’s average monthly eligible expenses, not to exceed $10,000.
+Governor Ralph Northam has increased the maximum grant award to $100,000 for the Rebuild VA grant program.
+Rebuild VA assists small businesses in losses and costs related to COVID-19 by providing grants of up to 3 times the applicant’s average monthly eligible expenses, not to exceed $100,000.
 Learn more about this opportunity.

 Informational Flyers in Multiple Languages:

 LISC Small Business Relief Grant: Awards will be made to qualified businesses, and eligibility is based on accurate and complete submission.
 Priority will be given especially to entrepreneurs of color, women- and veteran-owned businesses and other enterprises in historically under-served places who don’t have access to flexible, affordable capital.

 Local Business Loan Opportunity

 The City of Roanoke, Roanoke Economic Development Authority, and Total Action for Progress partner to offer small business loans.